Fionnuala Ní Aoláin

 Fionnuala Ní Aoláin (/ga/; born 1967 in Galway) is an Irish academic lawyer specialising in human rights law.
-She was the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism for the United Nations Human Rights Council from August 1, 2017 - November 2023.
+She was the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism for the United Nations Human Rights Council from 1 August 2017 - November 2023.
+In March 2026, she was appointed to the Irish Council of State by President Catherine Connolly.

 Career

 Ní Aoláin graduated from Queen's University, Belfast (LLB 1990, PhD 1998), and Columbia Law School (LLM 1996).

 She was a Visiting Fellow of Harvard Law School's Human Rights Program in 1994.
-At Columbia University she was an Associate-in-Law at Columbia Law School from 1994 to 1996, and then a visiting professor at the School of International and Public Affairs, Columbia University from 1996 to 2000.
+At Columbia University, she was an Associate-in-Law at Columbia Law School from 1994 to 1996, and then a visiting professor at the School of International and Public Affairs, Columbia University from 1996 to 2000.

 She was appointed associate professor of law at Hebrew University in Jerusalem from 1997 to 1999.
-Returning to the United States in 2001, she was a visiting fellow at Princeton University from 2001 to 2002, at University of Minnesota Law School from 2003 to 2004, then returned to Harvard Law School as visiting professor from 2012 to 2013.
+Returning to the United States in 2001, she was a visiting fellow at Princeton University from 2001 to 2002, at University of Minnesota Law School from 2003 to 2004, then returned to Harvard Law School as a visiting professor from 2012 to 2013.

 Ní Aoláin was appointed by the Government of Ireland in December 2000 as a member of the Irish Human Rights Commission, the creation of which was mandated by the Good Friday Agreement.
 She was a consultant to the UN Women and the Office of the United Nations High Commissioner for Human Rights's Study on Reparations for Conflict Related Sexual Violence, 2011–2012.
 She is the Chair of the Board of the Open Society Foundations International Women's Program, and was Co-Chair of the Annual Meeting of the American Society of International Law 2014, with Oona A. Hathaway and Larry D. Johnson.

 She served as chair of the Open Society Foundations International Women's Program, from 2011-2017.